-My camera died a little before I entered the museum itself.
-But if your ever past 110th street check out the Studio Museum.
-I went on a Sunday which is free thanks to Target.
-I saw a great exhibit by Kira Lynn Harris.
-With the use of chalk she reimagines The Block (1971), Romare Bearden’s iconic, six-panel, eighteen-foot-long collage depicting life in Harlem.
-Each wall of the exhibit is painted black and depicts a panel of the original collage.
+This picture was taken outside the Studio Museum in Harlem, where admission is free on Sundays.
+It showcases artists of African descent and, when I visited, I saw a great exhibit by Kira Lynn Harris.
+With the use of chalk she reimagined The Block (1971), Romare Bearden’s iconic, six-panel, eighteen-foot-long collage depicting life in Harlem.
+Each wall of the exhibit was painted black and depicted a panel of the original collage.
 Sitting on the bench placed in the center of the exhibition is a really great way to view the whole piece and go back to 1971 Harlem.
 The neighborhood still has an appealing old-school feel, with brownstones and tree-lined meridiens.